AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

 to 9, 11 and ensure it is published to members.
-• To improve the webform for submission of motions, whether using an outside provider or designed in!house (SOC Report Recommendation,
+• To improve the webform for submission of motions, whether using an outside provider or designed in-house (SOC Report Recommendation,
 A1 Autumn 2020) with the support of GPEx.
 Category 2 (Neither carried out nor completed)